mhtess/genlang-paper/README.md

 #### Tessler, M. H. & Goodman, N. D. (in press).
 The Language of Generalization. *Psychological Review*

-Links to experiments can be found [here](https://mhtess.github.io/projects/genlang_index.html).
+Links to experiments that you can click through can be found [here](https://mhtess.github.io/projects/genlang_index.html).

-### Compiling paper

-The paper is written in RMarkdown using the package [papaja](https://github.com/crsh/papaja).
-The code in the paper has a number of other dependencies (e.g., tidyverse, cowplot) that a user will need installed to knit the file.
-Most of heavy computations are cached and results will be read from saved output files.

-### Data

 All data can be found in the `data` folder